jlalisan/SG-Assembler/README.md

 * Os: The Os package was used in the building of the data frame in order to find the correct path to the required information.

 * Pandas: The Pandas module was used to gather the data within the PAF data set.

-* Psutil: Checks the script's memory usage and outputs this to the user.

 * Scipy: Works with seaborn and matplotlib to enhance the quality of the plots for the FastQ data set.